Schr\"odinger's FP: Dynamic Adaptation of Floating-Point Containers for Deep Learning Training: Hardware Evaluation Methodology

+Best practices for the evaluation of custom hardware architectures necessitate exploration and validation first via analytical modelling or via cycle-accurate simulation.
 Since training these networks takes several \textit{days} on actual hardware, cycle-accurate simulation of the full process is impractical.
-To estimate performance and energy, we analytically model the time and energy used per layer per pass of a baseline accelerator using traffic and compute counts collected during the aforementioned full training runs.
+To estimate performance and energy, we use the best practice approach by analytically modelling the time and energy used per layer per pass of a baseline accelerator.
+To do so, we use traffic and compute counts collected during the aforementioned full training runs.
 We record these counts each time a layer is invoked using PyTorch hooks.
-We model an accelerator with 8K units each capable of performing 4 MACs per cycle and with a 500MHz clock for a peak computer bandwidth of 16TFLOPS.
-We consider two baseline accelerators using respectively FP32 and BFloat16.
-Both have 8 channels of LPDDR4-3200 DRAM memory and 32MB of on-chip buffers.
 We model time and energy for memory accesses via DRAMSIM3~\cite{Dramsim3}.
 For modeling on-chip structures we use CACTI~\cite{cacti} for the buffers and layout measurements for the compute units and the \EC compressors/decompressors.
 We use a commercial 65nm process to model the processing units and \EC hardware.
-We implement the units in Verilog and perform synthesis via the Synopsys Design Compiler and layout using Cadence Innovus with a target frequency of 500MHz.
+We implement the units in Verilog and perform synthesis via the Synopsys Design Compiler and \textit{layout} using Cadence Innovus with a target frequency of 500MHz.
 Synthesis uses Synopsys' commercial Building Block IP library for the target tech node.
-We estimate power via Innovus using traces over a representative sample.
+We estimate power via Innovus using traces over a representative input sample to model properly signal activity.
+We used nominal operating conditions to model power and latency.
 There are two \EC compressor/decompressor units per channel.

+Due to the complexity and time cost of cycle-accurate hardware simulation, we have opted for an estimated time and energy consumption analytical model based on the proposed hardware description and the compressor-decompressor architecture.
+To compute the analytical model, we first analyze the network and retrieve its structure (layer input and output sizes, kernel sizes for convolutional layers, stride, bias and padding).
+We then calculate the compute operations that will happen for the general batch size (N) in both the forward and backward pass, as well as the number of parameters that must be stored in memory for activations, weights and gradients.

 To take advantage of data reuse where possible we perform the forward pass in a layer-first order per batch.
 This allows us to read the weights per layer only once per batch.
 For the backward pass, we utilize the on-chip buffers for mini-batching with a layer-first order over a mini-batch of samples.
 Mini-batching reduces overall traffic by processing as many samples as possible in a layer-first order avoiding either having to spill gradients or reading and writing weights per sample per layer.
 The number of samples that can fit in a mini-batch depends on the layer dimensions and the size of the on-chip buffer.